Taiwing/rainfall/level1/README.md

 Now we must write some data to the buffer until we overwrite the return address value.
-This is possible because the stack grows 'downwards' from the highest memory addresses to the lowest and that the function's arguments and return address are pushed to the stack before its local variables.
+This is possible because the stack grows 'downwards' from the highest memory addresses to the lowest and that the function's parameters and return address are pushed to the stack before its local variables.
 So we know that the local buffer will be situated before the return address in memory.
 The return address on x86 systems is always situated at ebp's value + 4: